-As this is a public building, we wanted it to feel open and accessible to the community.
+Being a public building, JCB wanted it to feel open and accessible to the community.
 The transparent multi-purpose space to its south, as well as the covered, open deck encourages views to the bay, and offers an opportunity to pause and engage with the beach, the club and any community functions happening within.

-The observation room and skylights playfully illuminate interiors and flick up out of the roof, mimicking sails and boating activities on the bay.
+The observation room and skylights playfully illuminate interiors and flick up out of the roof, mimicking sails and boating activities.

-Appreciating the location as a popular recreation destination, the generous terraced decks spill from the verandah down to the beach level, providing the club and public ample opportunities to inhabit and enjoy the beachside environment.
+Appreciating the location as a popular recreation destination, the generous terraced decks spill from the verandah down to the beach level, providing the club and community with ample opportunities to inhabit and enjoy the beachside environment.

 City of Port Phillip Design and Development Awards: Sustainability

 City of Port Phillip Design and Development Awards: Non-residential development